freeCodeCamp/news-translation-tasks/README.md

 Please sign up through [this form](https://forms.gle/1w8umSbTF4JTPwyj9) if you have not already done so.
 This will enable us to send you an invitation to join the "news-translation-tasks" as a Collaborator.

 **Can't wait to have you officially join the team!**

+## Two methods for our localization

 We are currently localizing handbooks and articles in two ways:

-1. Traditional translation process: As a collaborator, you can pick an article, translate it, and submit it for review.
+- **(A) Traditional translation process**: As a collaborator, you can pick an article, translate it, and submit it for review.

-2. Post-editing process: As a collaborator, you can pick an AI-translated handbook or lengthy article to post-edit, ensuring it's grammatically correct and fixing any possible AI errors, such as untranslated words or paragraphs, missing content, or incorrectly wrapped paragraphs in backticks.
+- **(B) Post-editing process**: As a collaborator, you can pick an AI-translated article to [post-edit](https://en.wikipedia.org/wiki/Postediting), ensuring it's grammatically correct and fixing any possible AI errors, such as untranslated words or paragraphs, missing content, or incorrectly wrapped paragraphs in backticks.

 In both localization methods, the collaborator's meticulous revision is crucial, especially on AI-translated handbooks and articles, since AI translations are known to make mistakes or miss certain details.

 Please take a look and decide which of these two methods you would like to collaborate on.

-## Article Translation Process
+## (A) Traditional translation process

 ### Pick Your Article
 Once you're in as a Collaborator, it's time to choose which article you'd like to work on.
 Check out the list of available issues/articles and pick the one that speaks to you from the Project of the spoken language you would like to help on.